animuslabs/boid-docs/docs/actions/stake.md

 - `lock_until_round` must be greater than the minimum delegated stake length defined in `config.stake.extra_stake_min_locked_rounds`

 **Table Updates**
-- `from_boid_id` boid account `stake.self_staked` is reduced by `quantity` * 10,000
+- `from_boid_id` boid account `stake.self_staked` is reduced by `quantity` * 10000
 - `to_boid_id` boid account `stake.received_delegated_stake` is incremented by `quantity`

 ## `unstke.deleg`
-returns a delegated stake back to the `self_stake` bucket.
+Returns a delegated stake back to the `self_stake` bucket.
 Delegated stake can't be unstaked if it's still locked, but can remain staked as long as the owner desires.

 **Input Parameters**
 ```ts